Classical South Florida Hosts

 Indications that radio was in his blood go back to age five, when he used a corkboard and a battered phonograph as a make-shift radio studio, his father's Air Force issue flashlight served as his "on air" light.
 In his spare time, Blankenship is an avid cyclist and amateur playwright with several produced scripts to his credit.

-A founding voice of Classical 24, Bob Christiansen has managed to combine his knowledge of classical music and history with a sharp wit and a talent for foreign languages into a 38-year radio career.
-While studying the ramifications of the “Time of Troubles” on the Grand Duchy of Moscow, he led a secret life as the evening man on the Northern Illinois University.
-Moving to Phoenix and then to Washington State University, he there teamed with Bill Morelock in 1987 to create the nationally syndicated Bob and Bill," winner of the Corporation for Public Broadcasting Gold Award for excellence in programming.
+A founding voice of Classical 24, Bob Christiansen has managed to combine his knowledge of classical music and history with a sharp wit and a talent for foreign languages into a 48-year radio career.
+His degree is in history, but his on-air work began at WNIU at Northern Illinois University.
+Moving to Phoenix and then to Washington State University, he there teamed with Bill Morelock in 1987 to create the nationally syndicated "Bob and Bill," winner of the Corporation for Public Broadcasting Gold Award for excellence in programming.

 Melissa Ousley stumbled into a career in broadcasting many years ago when she moved to Wichita, Kansas to be near her soon-to-be husband.
-The attraction (to radio work, that is) was immediate and the chance to be around great music without having to practice piano was irresistible.
+The attraction (to radio work, that is) was immediate and the chance to be around great music without having to practice was irresistible.
 After establishing herself as a host and producer in Kansas, Melissa moved to Minnesota and continued her work at WCAL in Northfield and Minnesota Public Radio in St. Paul.
 Her morning classical show at WCAL was twice named "Best Classical Radio Program" by the Twin Cities paper City Pages.

-Mindy Ratner began her career in public broadcasting following her graduation from the University of Wisconsin-Madison, where she volunteered at an on-campus student station.
+Mindy Ratner fell hopelessly in love with radio as an undergraduate at the University of Wisconsin-Madison, where she volunteered at an on-campus student station.
 She worked at the local public television station and began her career in earnest as an announcer at Wisconsin Public Radio.
-She moved on to stations in Cincinnati and Philadelphia before joining American Public Media in 1983.
-In 1998 and '99, Ratner took a leave of absence to work as a music host and producer for China Radio International in Beijing.
-Her spare time is devoted to international travel; folk, ballroom and contradancing; singing in the Minnesota Chorale; her two cats, and trying to stay ahead of the weeds in her gardenâ€¦with varying degrees of success!
+The native New Yorker moved on to stations in Cincinnati and Philadelphia before joining Minnesota Public Radio in 1983.
+April 1998 marked the beginning of a great life adventure, as Ratner began work as a music host and producer on the English Service of China Radio International in Beijing before a return to MPR.
+Her extracurricular interests include international travel; folk, ballroom and contra-dancing; choral singing; hanging out with her amazing Chinese cat; and trying to stay ahead of the weeds in her gardenâ€¦with varying degrees of success!